 See our facilities page for more access information.
 We will be delighted to discuss your access requirements in advance - contact us.

-Please wait on the pavement by the main front door of Dr Johnson’s House.
+Please enter via the main front door of Dr Johnson’s House.
 Keep a safe distance from other visitors.

-You will be welcomed into the House by our staff at your booking time.
+You will be welcomed into the House by our staff, who will offer an introduction to the House and advise you on social - distancing measures for your safety.
 Please have your ticket ready – ideally on your phone.
-If you are buying tickets for others, please ensure your group (of six or fewer) is together.
+If you are buying tickets for others, please ensure your group is together.

 In the Shop, our volunteers will serve you from behind a perspex screen.
 We would be grateful if visitors could avoid touching items unnecessarily.
-All payments are by card only.
+All payments are by card or cash.

 Automatic hand sanitiser dispensers have been installed throughout the building.
 Staff will regularly clean and disinfect door handles, taps, buttons and surfaces throughout the day.